Talkin' Bout a Heat Wave in Manufacturing

 - Be conscious and prepared for warm conditions especially if performing strenuous tasks

-- Take breaks in the shade when possible, and remove any protective gear during the break if in a safe place
+- Take breaks when possible and remove any protective gear during the break if in a safe place

 - Avoid overexertion during peak temperature hours

 - Drink plenty of water – at least 8 ounces every 20 to 30 minutes

 - Stay away from drinks that contain caffeine (coffee, tea or soda) as they can cause dehydration

 Employers should include these prevention steps in worksite trainings and consistently remind workers of heat safety each morning.
 Additionally, worksite supervisors should review steps to take if someone is feeling ill from the heat.

 For more information on heat illness and employee safety at your manufacturing facility, contact a member of the 'A' Team today.